-- Write up the following list of ten adjectives that describe the perfect student.
+- Write up the following list of ten adjectives that describe the perfect student on the board.
 You can change these to suit your level of students: diligent, hard working, punctual, talkative, friendly, sharing, intelligent, motivated, creative, inquisitive.

 - Cover each adjective so the students cannot see them.

 When the class arrives:

 - Put students into groups.
 Tell students that you have written ten adjectives on the board that describe a perfect student.
-Set a time limit and have students work together to guess the words on the board.
+Set a time limit and have students work together to guess the words.

 - When the time is up, students swap lists and check their answers.
 You could award points for any correct answers.

 - Now ask students to discuss their ideas for a perfect teacher.
 Bring it to a class brainstorm to elicit adjectives.
 Write these on the board.

-- Give out the definition sheet (handout 2) and ask students to walk around and write the adjectives next to the correct definition.
+- Give out handout 2 and ask students to walk around the room and write the adjectives on the walls next to the correct definition on the handout.
 To make this more challenging you could add more adjectives than gaps available.

 - Students check in pairs and then with the teacher.
 Establish what the two negative adjectives are.

 - Give out cut-up adjectives (handout 3) to each individual student and have them rank them in order of what is most important to them.

 - After ranking students can compare and discuss their lists with each other.